abjj1999/Admin-Dashboard/README.md

             - npx shadcn-ui@latest init
             - after you answer a couple of questions the app folder layout would look like ├── app
+                    |   |--- (Dashboard) --> it's not a route, it's just a folder that contains the dashboard page

                     │   ├── layout.tsx
                     │   └── page.tsx
                     ├── components